element-hq/element-x-android/docs/_developer_onboarding.md

 git clone git@github.com:matrix-org/matrix-rust-components-kotlin.git
 ```

-Then you can launch the build script with the following params:
+Then you can launch the build script from the matrix-rust-components-kotlin repository with the following params:

 - `-p` Local path to the rust-sdk repository
 - `-o` Optional output path with the expected name of the aar file.
 By default the aar will be located in the corresponding build/outputs/aar directory.